 WATER XYLOPHONE

-A homemade water xylophone is a perfect way to explore physics and sound science!
+A homemade water xylophone is perfect for exploring physics and sound science!

-This is a very simple and fun water experiment my son had a blast exploring.
-It will really get your kids thinking about what materials absorb water and what don’t.
+This is a very simple and fun water experiment which is great for preschoolers.
+My son had a blast exploring what materials absorb water and what don’t.

 WHAT DISSOLVES IN WATER